Hezser/chess/README.md

 # Chess Game
-A simple but complete approach to implementing chess under 400 lines (in Python, that is...).
+A simple but complete approach to implementing chess in around 300 lines (in Python, that is...).